Sciots Camp, California

 Sciots Camp (formerly, Sciot Camp) is a small unincorporated community in El Dorado County, California.
 It is located on the South Fork of the American River 4 mi south of Pyramid Peak, at an elevation of 5659 feet (1725 m).
 The ZIP code is 95610.
 The community is inside area code 530.
+Sciots Camp is a USFS Recreation Residences community.